 It didn’t have to be that way.
 There is no reason that ESRI couldn’t have developed a simple system with limited multi-user capabilities.
 Microsoft Access, for instance, allows record-level locking.
 This means that only an individual record (or feature in GIS terms) is locked when someone edits it and the lock is released as soon as the person is done editing.
 Access is a far cry from an enterprise level database but it can handle a reasonable amount of multi-user editing through this system and ESRI already had a geodatabase built on the Microsoft Access file structure.

 SQLite is a file based database system that sits in the gap between a single-user database such as Microsoft Access and a full-blown enterprise database.
-It also does record level locking automatically and does it better than Access.
+It does lock the database during write operations but the lock is released immediately in milliseconds and so is barely noticeable for small projects.
 It’s even open source so ESRI could easily have used it as the basis for its “single-user” geodatabase and would have had pretty good multi-user capability for free.
 Again, not full-blown enterprise level capability but more than enough for any of the applications that I needed in my 15 years working for three different environmental consulting firms.
 In fact, there is a very useful open source geodatabase built on SQLite called Spatialite that QGIS and other open-source GIS software can use.

 Even if ESRI decided SQLite was not the right tool and insisted on developing their proprietary file geodatabase, they could have made even a slight effort to make it easier for multi-user editing needs.
 Instead, they seem to have gone out of their way to make it impossible to use file geodatabases in even the simplest multi-user application.
 For instance, they could apply a file-lock ONLY when a user goes into editing mode and release the lock as soon as the user exits editing mode.
 This is in fact what multiple levels of ESRI phone support people told me they did.
 It turned out not to be true.
 After hours of waiting on hold and waiting weeks for callbacks, I finally talked to someone with enough understanding of the problem and honesty to admit to me that that is not how it works.